Search

 • Bodily fluids (poos, pees, vomit)

-• Bulking agents (wood shavings, coco peat, peat moss, etc.)
+• Bulking agents (wood shavings, hemp hurd, coco peat, peat moss, etc.)

 • If available on the property, you can also use onsite compost browns for the ultimate sustainability model (dry leaves, hay, straw, etc.)